codeunion/photo-gallery-cli/README.md

 ### [v0.3] Generate a full, valid HTML page

-Now that you can create an image tag successfully, it should not be too difficult to add some more HTML to the mix, making it a valid HTML page with tags like `<title>` and `<body>`.
+Now that we can create an image tag successfully, it should not be too difficult to add some more HTML to the mix, making it a valid HTML page with tags like `<title>` and `<body>`.

-**Extend your program so that it will print a full HTML page with the image nested inside of the `<body>` tag.**
+**Extend the program so that it will print a full HTML page with the image nested inside of the `<body>` tag.**

-When you are finished, running this command
+When we are finished, running this command

 ```shell
 $ ruby gallery.rb my-pic.jpg